megrxu/TikZ-samples/README.md

-# My TikZ
+# My TikZ Samples

+Write your lossless images with TikZ!

-`fft4.tex` is a Radix-4 FFT signal flow diagram.
+- `fft4.tex` is a radix-4 FFT signal flow diagram.
+- `errorrate.tex` is a diagram which read data from csv files.